THE RISE OF SLOW TRAVELING

 Stay at Hostels

 99% of the time, hostels are going to be your cheapest form of accommodation.
-But just because the cost is lower, doesn’t mean hospitality diminishes, the value of a hostel is based on community, you’ll find the guests, volunteers, and workers at hostels are some of the most welcoming people and can even become a part of your journey!
+But just because the cost is lower, doesn’t mean hospitality diminishes.
+The value of a hostel is based on community.
+You’ll find the guests, volunteers, and workers at hostels are some of the most welcoming people and can even become a part of your journey!
+Odds are, you’ll make friends in different places and only further expand your network for future travels.

 Use Couchsurfing